bannsec/autoPwn/README.md

+# Warning
+Completely re-writing this right now.
+Focus will be on interactive Linux apps that only take input from stdin for starters.
+Attempting to use ShellPhish's Driller and Fuzzer functionality.

 # Overview
 autoPwn is a lofty name for a simple script.
 When working with fuzzing and afl-fuzz, I noticed that I would do the same tasks over and over.
 With this in mind, I wanted to create a script that would accomplish the following: